bikisaikia/ardue/Add-New-Arduino-Board.md

 The Arduino code generator contains a list of Arduino Board profiles defining board characteristics like the pin, peripheral configuration, compiler flag, etc.

-The following is the board profile for the Arduino Uno, a similar profile will have to be created for the new board to support:
+The following is the board profile for the Arduino Uno, a similar profile will have to be created for the new board to support.
+It is important to note that the object name for the new board profile is the same as the key entered in the server dictionary (spaces should be replaced by underscores `_`).

 ```javascript
 /** Arduino Uno board profile. */